zloedi/qonche/README.md

 # qonche
-A tiny quake-like console written in C
+A tiny quake-like console written in C with no dependencies.

 This lib implements a stripped-down quake-like console for real-time apps (i.e. games):
 * editing: